vigneshsingrinagaraju/captcha_recognition/README.md

-# captcha-resolver-python
+# Captcha Recognition
-This project hosts the python code which is trains the captcha resolver and provides the output .dat and .hdf5 files
+This project hosts the python code which it trains the captcha resolver and provides the output .dat and .hdf5 files

 Steps to train the captcha model